enkidevs/curriculum/General/Data Structures and Algorithms/prims-algorithm.md

 ```
 The difference between Kruskal's and Prim's is that the former starts building the minimum spanning tree using the cheapest edges first, while the latter starts off by picking a random node and then finds the cheapest edge incident to it.

 In terms of time complexity, for dense graphs[1], the algorithm can get as fast as *linear time*.
 Increasing the number of edges for each node means there is a smaller chance for the algorithm to reach a dead end and backtrack.
+In case of more-common, sparse graphs, **Kruskal's algorithm** should be preferred as it is faster.

 The time upper-bound also depends on how the graph is represented[2].
 For example, the difference between a matrix representation and an adjacency list and a sorted array of edges(by weight) is shown below:
 ```text